-- Connect the 1/2" flange to the shorter pipe and tighten.
+- Connect the 1/2-inch flange to the shorter pipe and tighten.

-- Next, connect the elbow to the other end of the shorter pipe.
-Tighten.
+- Connect the elbow to the other end of the shorter pipe and tighten.

-- Insert the longer black pipe into the other end of the elbow.
-Tighten.
+- Insert the longer black pipe into the other end of the elbow and tighten.

 - Connect the remaining flange to the end of the long pipe and tighten.

-Square the brackets to the end of the shelf so that the flange is flush with the shelf edge.
+Place the brackets near the long end of the shelf so that the flange is flush with the shelf edge.
 Some people may decide to hang the bracket on the wall first and add the shelf after.
 However, it's easier to screw into the shelf when it's flat instead of when it's floating on the wall.

 Hang the Shelves on the Wall